Brian Burroughs, P.A.-C.

 There are several types of headaches, and knowing your type can be the first step in effectively treating it.
 Also, good health habits are important in preventing or minimizing your headache risk.

 Not all headaches are the same.
 It's important to identify the type of headache you're experiencing to pick the right treatment and possibly prevent them in the future.

 The most common headache types are:

 These are the most common headaches and cause dull and achy pain.
-They may include a sensation of tightness or pressure across your forehead, or on the sides and back of your head.
+They may include a sensation of tightness or pressure across your forehead or on the sides and back of your head.
 Stress, neck pain, missed meals, dehydration and other factors can bring them on.

 These headaches cause severe, throbbing pain, usually on one side of the head.
-They’re often accompanied by nausea, vomiting or increased sensitivity to light and sound.
+They're often accompanied by nausea, vomiting or increased sensitivity to light and sound.
 The pain may worsen with increased activity.
 Untreated, a migraine can last up to three days.

 Common headache treatments

 There's no one-size-fits-all treatment for headaches, since each type may have different approaches, and each person responds to treatment differently.
 It may take some experimenting to find out what works for you.